 You will need to input some information to get started.
 Ideally, you would have an idea around the length of years you want to pay off your home.
 You will also need to know the amount you are applying for and the interest rate.
-Is it a 5 year, a 5 year fixed, or an different term.
-Perhaps an open motgage?
+Is it a 5 year, a 5 year fixed, or a different term?
+Perhaps an open mortgage?

 It’s helpful to know your annual property taxes and insurance for your new home.
 These numbers can be approximate to give you a ballpark idea.
 Once you have submitted the information, a monthly payment is presented.
 The entire process takes about five minutes.

 Go with a bank that offers excellent prepayment privileges.
 This will help you pay off your home sooner.
 Most lenders provide added payments on your mortgage throughout the year.
 No penalties are added.